tooth2/Artistic-Style-Transfer/README.md

 # Artistic-Style-Transfer
-This example projects demonstrate the use of Style Transfer in python, iOS, Android mobile applications.
+This project demonstrates the use of Style Transfer in python, iOS, Android mobile applications inspired by [Neural Style Transfer algorithm by Gatys et al.(2015)](https://arxiv.org/abs/1508.06576).

+## Project Goal
+- Implement the neural style transfer algorithm
+- Generate novel artistic images using algorithm

-## Artistic-Style-Transfer
+## Background
-Artistic style transfer takes two input images: one representing "content" and one representing "style" , such as an artwork by a famous painter or a texture photo to resemble and blend them together so the output image looks like the content image, but "painted" in the style of the style reference image.
+Neural Style Transfer (NST) uses a previously trained convolutional network, and builds on top of that.
+As seen below, it merges two images, namely, a "content" image (C) and a "style" image (S), such as an artwork by a famous painter or a texture photo to resemble and blend them together , in order to create a "generated" image (G).
+The generated image G combines the "content" of the image C with the "style" of image S. So the output image looks like the content image, but "painted" in the style of the style reference image.
 ![example](style_tx_cat.png)

 ### Structure
-Main folder contains two notebooks.
-Both uses VGG-19 pre-trained model from GPU/PyTorch and GPU/Tensorflow.
+As for pre-trained convolutional model, we use VGG-19, a 19-layer version of the VGG network.
+This model has already been trained on the very large ImageNet competition database, and thus has learned to recognize a variety of low level features (at the earlier layers) and high level features (at the deeper layers).
 VGG-19 network architecture looks as follows:
 ![VGG-19](vgg19_convlayers.png)
+Main folder contains two notebooks: one implemented using GPU/PyTorch and the other implemented using GPU/Tensorflow.
 * [PyTorch VGG-19 pretrained model based style transfer](Style_Transfer_PyTorch.ipynb)
 * [Tensorflow VGG-19 pretrained model based style transfer](Style_Transfer_Tensorflow.ipynb)
 <!-- TODO -->